dgraph-io/dgraph-docs/content/enterprise-features/lsbackup.md

 ## Parameters

-The `lsbackup` command has only two flags:
+The `lsbackup` command has two flags:
-- `--location`: indicates a source URI with Dgraph backup objects.
-This URI supports all the schemes used for backup.
-- `--verbose`: if enabled will print additional information about the selected backup.

 ```txt
 Flags: